-To make the Tuna Bottarga, the ovarian bag (or gonad) need to be extracted from the female fish, taking care not to break it.
-After wash it to remove all impurities, need to be salted with sea salt, lay the eggs on a wooden board, until they become completely white.
+To make the Tuna Bottarga, the ovarian bag (or gonad) needs to be extracted from the female fish, taking care not to break it.
+After washing it to remove all impurities, need to be salted with sea salt, lay the eggs on a wooden board, until they become completely white.

 Then another board of seasoned wood need to be laid on top of the roe for pressing, and again on top of the stones, heavy enough to compress the bags and allow the salt to be absorbed entirely, a period that varies from 10 to 15 days, depending on the size.

 Once this has been done, they everything need to be air-dried for a few days and cured in a dry and ventilated place for at least 60-90 days, and after having been rinsed of the excess salt, the bags will dry and take on their characteristic color, tending to red, and their delicate scent of sea and salt.